mdsanima-lab/mdsanima-cli/README.md

 ### Creating Release

-This is a steps for creating release version.
+Here are the steps to create a release version:

-First add new code to the package and test this functionality.
+- Add new code to the package.
+- Test new functionality.
+- Commit the change.
+- Bump the package version.
+- Generate CHANGELOG.md file.
+- Commit the release.
+- Add and push new tag.
+- Update pypi.

-Second steps is commit this change like this, type in terminal:
+Important steps is commit the change like this, type in terminal:

 ```bash
 git commit -m "feat: new feature generating pixelart"
 ```

+Always use this format for commiting to git, becouse this allows to generate changelog from the commit message.
+Check the `package.json` file on `standard-version` section and types lists for fist string thats you can type in commit message.

 The next step is bumping version on `package.json` file and generate `CHANGELOG.md` file with new release information, type in terminal:

 ```bash
 standard-version